We have all met people who appear to lack empathy.

 - Ask them to listen carefully, with compassion.
-Their goal is to understand the person’s hope and dreams, and what is important to them.
+Their goal is to understand the person’s hopes and dreams, and what is important to them.

 3. Identifying emotions

-Write out a list of emotions on small pieces of paper and place it in a container in front of a group of children:
+Write out various emotions on small pieces of paper and place them in a container in front of a group of children.

 - Ask a child to choose one piece of paper and either read it themselves or (if too young) read it to them, without the rest of the group hearing.

-- Ask the child to pull a face or perform an action to enact the emotion to the rest of the group.
+- Ask the child to make a face or perform an action to enact the emotion to the rest of the group.

-- Ask the group to watch and guess the feelings.
+- Ask the group to watch and guess the emotion.
 If correct, ask them why they choose that emotion.

 4. Feeling collage

-- Ask children to cut out faces from newspapers and magazines and stick on to a large piece of paper or lay on the floor.
+- Ask children to cut out faces from newspapers and magazines and stick them on to a large piece of paper or lay them on the floor.